-NOTE 10: W12 progression to AA specialist will be in accordance with Memorandum of Agreement dated August 14, 2008.
+NOTE 10: W12 progression to AA specialist will be in accordance with Memorandum of Agreement dated August 14, 2008 upon ratification of the contract.

-NOTE 11: S40 wage chart incorporated below in accordance with Memorandum of Agreement dated June 13, 2019.
+NOTE 11: S40-wage chart incorporated below in accordance with Memorandum of Agreement dated June 13, 2019. progression to AA specialist will be in accordance with Memorandum of Agreement dated January 11, 2023.